tacolopo/cosmos-meme-launcher/README.md

 # Cosmos Meme Coin Launcher 🚀

 A simple, user-friendly platform for launching meme coins on Cosmos Hub using the new permissionless smart contracts enabled by prop 1007.
+Based on https://github.com/BIG-Labs/cooking-contracts.

 ## Features